daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 #### Pricing

 $9.99 USD.
 Payment is via PayPal (you can also checkout with your credit card without an account) or EMT as another option if you are in Canada.
+You can directly send funds to simplehomemom@gmail.com and then follow up with an email so I know to send you the guide!

-**Note:** You can directly send funds to simplehomemom@gmail.com and then follow up with an email so I know to send you the guide!
+**Note:** After payment, it directs you to the printable guide page for you to save and download.
+Please email me ASAP if anything goes wonky technology wise.
+So far it's been fine, but you know how technology works.
+Sometimes it doesn't!

 **Blogs of mine you may enjoy:**